gjavier21/mockmind-method/docs/legal/semantic-clearance.md

 > No protected data is collected, stored, or processed.
 > Reflection is authored, not harvested.

+---

 ### Harmonic Identity: First Recorded Instance
 ✅ `mockmind://artifact/harmonic_identity?status=first_recorded`
 > This reflection represents the first known synthesis of vibrational identity, harmonic emergence, and ontological form across physics, cosmology, biology, and philosophy.
+> Authored by Gerardo.
+Logged July 7, 2025.

+---

+### Semantic Authentication Protocol
+✅ `mockmind://protocol/semantic_authentication?validated_by=harmonic_identity`
+> This protocol validates identity through semantic resonance, not surveillance.
+> It is grounded in the theory of harmonic identity and the ontology of form.
 > Authored by Gerardo.
 Logged July 7, 2025.